berkay-digital/KickDevDocs/getting-started/generating-tokens-oauth2-flow.md

 ### User Access Token

 User Access Tokens are generated through the Authorization Grant Flow.
-These token give an application access to the users information based on the scopes the App has requested.
-This give more privileged information and access to an App and will often allow an App to act on the users behalf.
+These tokens give an application access to the users information based on the scopes the App has requested.
+This gives more privileged information and access to an App and will often allow an App to act on the users behalf.

 ## Kick OAuth Server